Skip to content

 pk_user INTEGER PRIMARY KEY AUTOINCREMENT, -- Internal, fast FKs

-id TEXT NOT NULL UNIQUE, -- Public, exposed in GraphQL (UUID)
+id TEXT NOT NULL UNIQUE, -- Public, exposed in GraphQL (UUID stored as TEXT)

 name TEXT NOT NULL,